-The highest grade attended and whether or not that year was completed.
+The highest year completed.
 This is a recoded variable for use in BJS published reports.
 It is classified as follows: Never attended or kindergarten, Elementary, High School, College, and N.A.
 Post-graduate work is coded as "College."

 EMPLOYMENT STATUS